jwkelley/geog418-fall2025-final-project/README.md

 crs_idw <- st_crs(idw_sf)  # CRS of IDW result
 crs_polygon <- st_crs(abms_prov_polygon)  # CRS of the polygon shapefile

-# Step to transform the CRS of either shapefile if they do not match
+# Transform the CRS of either shapefile if they do not match
 if (crs_idw != crs_polygon) {
   # Transform the IDW result to match the CRS of the polygon
   idw_sf <- st_transform(idw_sf, crs = crs_polygon)  # Transform IDW result to polygon's CRS